SOTIF-SE/SOTIFA/README.md

 #### Tooling, Semi-Automation, and Reproducibility

 - The KG is currently **manually constructed**, but efficiency is enhanced using reusable **constraint templates** and **causal patterns**, allowing domain experts to semi-automatically expand the KG for new scenarios.
-- Future work aims to develop tools that automatically instantiate these templates from formal ADS specifications, further reducing manual effort.

 - The **entire KG dataset** and the **associated `SOTIFA` plugin** are publicly available, enabling replication of the KG construction, SOTIF risk assessment, and extension of the framework.
 - The KG is stored in **Neo4j**, a graph database whose Cypher query language enables traversal and automated reasoning.